The Call of a Father

 -Rom 6:3-4

-Up until a couple of years ago, outside of the Lord’s Prayer, I never prayed to God the Father.
+Until a couple of years ago, outside of the Lord’s Prayer, I never prayed to God the Father.
 I always prayed to the Son.
-It wasn’t a conscious thing.
-For the Father was just an unknown.
+It wasn’t conscious, for the Father was just an unknown.
 A Mystery.
 A Darkness.
 A Silence.
 That was until I realized that it was through the Son I was gaining access to the Father.
-More specifically, through His wounds, I was coming to see my deepest desire of wanting to know and be known by my Father, who still remains in the darkness and mystery.
+More specifically, through His wounds, I was coming to see my deepest desire of wanting to know and be known by my Father, who remains in the darkness and mystery.

-There is a great song sung by Tim McGraw called “Walk Like a Man” in which the lyrics talk about how the sins of the father become the sins of the son.
-Maybe getting to know our fathers come when we start to name and enter into our own sins.
+There is a great song sung by Tim McGraw called “Walk Like a Man,” in which the lyrics talk about how the sins of the father become the sins of the son.
+Maybe getting to know our fathers comes when we start to name and enter into our sins.

-For maybe when we name our fears of whether or not we are being a loving parent to our children that begin to understand the same fears that our parents might have faced when they looked at us.
-Or maybe it is when we name our anger that at times overcome our rational response to our needy children that we get in touch with the same anger that might have overcome our parents when we caused them such distress.
+When we name our fears about whether or not we are loving parents to our children, we begin to understand the same concerns that our parents might have faced when they looked at us.
+Or maybe when we name our anger, which sometimes overcomes our rational response to our needy children, we feel the same outrage that might have overcome our parents when we caused them such distress.

 My greatest fear in life is that my boys lose themselves.
 That they allow the pressures, the temptations, the feelings, their accomplishments, or their mistakes to define themselves.
-In other words, they begin to call themselves by a different name (Kylo Ren).
+In other words, they begin calling themselves a different name (Kylo Ren).
 I know that my sins are being passed on to my sons.
-And for that, I hope that they will someday forgive me and see me through their own sins.
+And for that, I hope they will someday forgive me and see me through their sins.

 But until that day, my prayer will be that even though I will remain somewhat of a mystery to them as their father, they will always recognize and respond to their father’s call to them…